Location notes

 Photographic notes

 The light will favour south east bound trains from around midday.
 The foot bridge provides a number of different levels from which to shoot, giving you a 'classic' shot of a train approaching from the north east.
-There are semaphores at both ends of the platforms.

 Links to photographs at this location